mvysny/ev-fi/_posts/2019-11-1-home-charging-finland-basics.md

 Wall Chargers however do not make much sense for a small house.
 At 6,6kW speed (32A at 220V) you'll need a special 40A fuse or a
 3-phase plug, which is very expensive to install.
-Since typical Finnish house is connected to the mains with 3-phases * 25A fuse per each phase, charging with 1-phase 32A 220V is not possible since the fuse can only handle 25A and would blow up; not to mention that there are other applicances connected to that phase as well.
+Since typical Finnish house is connected to the mains with 3-phases * 25A fuse per each phase, charging with 1-phase 32A 220V is not possible since the fuse can only handle 25A and would trip; not to mention that there are other applicances connected to that phase as well.

 Therefore, the safest speed is 3,3kW.
 Since you can easily and cheaply achieve 2,6kW charging speed (about 20km of range per hour gained)